Last Updated on March 9, 2021 by Julia Wilson

 - Iron supplements may be necessary for some cats who may develop low iron levels due to phlebotomy.

-- Hydroxyurea (Hydrea) is a medication which can be prescribed to cats who cannot be treated and phlebotomy is not enough to control blood cell counts.
+- Hydroxyurea (Hydrea) is an antimetabolite drug that can be prescribed to cats who cannot be treated and where phlebotomy is not enough to control blood cell counts.
 This medication slows down the production of red blood cells in the bone marrow.
 Side effects may include thrombocytopenia (decreased platelet count), leukopenia (decreased white blood cell count) due to myelosuppression, anemia, vomiting, diarrhea, and loss of appetite.

 Many cats will require lifelong monitoring of PCV and phlebotomies every 6-8 weeks.
 It will be possible to wean some cats off hydroxyurea but others will need to stay on the drug for life.